-This wonderful hike has it all: beautiful scenery, a spectacular waterfall, and tons of history.
-A visit to Cascade Falls will take you into the Pigeon Lake Wilderness, with the option of doing a loop around the lake or just an out-and-back.
+A visit to Cascade Falls will take you into the Pigeon Lake Wilderness Area, with the option of doing a loop around the lake or just an out-and-back.

 Lake Cascade Camp, a girls camp, once stood on the northern shore of Cascade lake.
 It was built in the 1930s and was used until the mid-1940s.
 Close inspection along the path may revel remnants of the old camp.
 The primitive campsites along the north shore mark where the camp once stood.
 You'll even follow follow the old route to the camp around the lake: much of the trail follows the old road and is a wide path.

 The trail starts out following the course of Big Moose Road and quickly comes to the old trail, which started slightly further back up the road.
-The trail never climbs or descends too much, but when it does it is at a gentle pace.
 At roughly 1.1 mile there's a split in the trail — this is the Cascade Pond Loop.
-Either direction works fine, but we will describe a counter-clockwise loop.
+Either direction works fine, but described below is a counter-clockwise loop.

 Once past the falls, the trail climbs to higher ground.
 The trail does approach the water's edge on a few occasions on the northern trail, which leads through the site of an old girls camp.
 Around 3.6 miles is where you will find the remnants of the camp.
 The trail eventually comes back to the intersection at 1.1 miles from the trailhead, where you will follow the same path you came in on before returning to your vehicle.